th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 libraries.
 Sander was initially skeptic, because to his taste, if a single-threaded application uses the library, it should remain single-threaded.
 How could it send acknowledgements, restransmit packets etc?
-I agreed, but said I was confident that it would work by running the functionality as part of the IPC calls, read/write/fevent.
+And the RINA specs had congestion avoidance as part of EFCP/DTCP.
+At least that shouldn't be in the application!?
+I agreed, but said I was confident that it would make the single-threaded thing work by running the functionality as part of the IPC calls, read/write/fevent.
+And congestion avoidance logic should be in the IPCP in the flow allocator.
 And that's how it's implemented now.
 All this meant that Ouroboros layers were not DIFs, and we stopped using that terminology.

 By now, the prototype was running stable enough for us to go _open source_.
 We got approval from IMEC to release it to the public under